YuchiTongyouHelios/coding-journal/day33.md

 - `<th>` is a header cell (bold and centered by default).
 - `<td>` is a standard data cell.
 - Tables are for **tabular data** – things that fit in rows and columns.
+- What I struggled with today was getting the <thead> and <tbody> structure right.
+I originally closed </thead> before opening it.

 ## My Code
 ```html